caramel and cashews

 Jump to Recipe Print Recipe

-This cream cheese frosting is dreamy!
-It's silky smooth, perfectly sweet and everything that's right in life.
+This cream cheese frosting is downright dreamy!
+It's silky smooth, perfectly sweet, and everything that's right in life.
+Perfect for cakes, cupcakes, and cinnamon rolls.

 cream cheese frosting